-As outlined by Audit Scotland within their report Fraud and Irregularity Update 2019/20, the Covid-19 pandemic has brought significant challenges across the public sector as bodies have sought to continue to deliver services during extremely difficult times.
+As outlined by Audit Scotland within their report Fraud and Irregularity Report 2020/21, the COVID-19 pandemic has brought significant challenges across the public sector as bodies have sought to continue to deliver services during extremely difficult times.
 In such emergency situations, existing controls may be compromised and it can be difficult to put in place robust controls for new processes.
+It was recommended that auditors should ensure appropriate governance structures are in place for the prevention and detection of fraud and that appropriate reviews and amendments to controls have taken place in light of remote working and that those controls are sufficiently strong.

 The report highlights that there has been an increase in cybercrime, as more public sector staff connect remotely, including the use of various online video conferencing services for meetings which pose security issues.
 The report also highlights an increase in phishing emails and scams which, if accessed, allow fraudulent access to public sector systems.

-We will discuss with management their assessment of whether internal controls at the College are sufficiently robust to mitigate the risk of cyber incidents, in particular in light of the College's own recent experiences.
+We will review management's assessment of whether internal controls at the College are sufficiently robust to mitigate the risk of cyber attacks.